isabella232/document-services.en/help/pdfservices/exportpdf.md

 * PDF to text (RTF)
 * PDF to Image (JPEG, PNG)

-In this tutorial we’ll cover the basics of how to run your first PDF Services API export operation using sample files for Node.js, Java, and .Net languages.
+In this tutorial, learn the basics of how to run your first PDF Services API export operation using sample files for Node.js, Java, and .Net languages.

 ## Step 1: Create your credentials and setup your environment: